Pilgrimage with the Tarasoles barefoot sandals

-Many people migrate to Santiago de Compostela at least once in their lives.
-Read my travelogue from my pilgrimage here
+Many people walk to Santiago de Compostela at least once in their lives.
+Read my travel report from my pilgrimage here

-This year I am making a pilgrimage for the third time on a foreign “Jacob’s Way”.
-This time it is a pilgrimage of a very special kind: I have left my shoes at home and would like to go on the pilgrimage to Santiago with my handmade Tarasoles barefoot sandals, and if the way permits, also barefoot.
+This year I am making a pilgrimage for the third time on a foreign “Way of St. James” This time it is a pilgrimage of a very special kind: I have left my shoes at home and would like to go on the pilgrimage to Santiago with my handmade Tarasoles barefoot sandals, and if the way permits, also barefoot.

 My “Camino” starts in Porto / Portugal, from where I want to make the pilgrimage to the coastal path, the “Camino da Costa” to Spain.
 This coastal path has different variants, I have taken the original variant, the “Camino Espiritual”, which runs 360 km through Portugal and Spain.

 On 5 May I start in the morning from the cathedral in Porto.
 It rains in torrents and a rough wind blows along the coast, so that I unpack my rain poncho in the first minute.
 Under my raincape, my 6 kg backpack is fortunately safe in the dry.
 I am the only pilgrim this morning, at least no one has made her way.
 It’s good to leave everyday life behind and I’m cheerful and whistling an old hiking song.